-While Trump Touts Stock Market, Many Americans Left Out Of The Conversation
+While Trump Touts Stock Market, Many Americans Are Left Out Of The Conversation

 Politics

-While Trump Touts Stock Market, Many Americans Left Out Of The Conversation
+While Trump Touts Stock Market, Many Americans Are Left Out Of The Conversation

 President Trump likes to tout the booming stock market as evidence that he is already boosting the economy.
-He bragged about it in his speech to Congress on Tuesday night, and then got more to point to on Wednesday, when the Dow Jones industrial average closed above 21,000 for the first time.
+He bragged about it in his speech to Congress on Tuesday night, and then got more to the point on Wednesday, when the Dow Jones industrial average closed above 21,000 for the first time.

 To Trump, this is validation of the business-friendly policies he has pushed thus far.
 But there's something jarring about Trump's stock market talk as he promises his commitment to the middle class and laments the poverty level: Those stock market gains will overwhelmingly benefit the richest Americans.